flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/README.md

 As client data areas use memory mapped data between clients they are very efficient but a bit harder to set up and use.

-The class is based on ManagedDataObjectBase and therefore supports auto reading and writing of the data to the sim.
-It also supports using the SIMCONNECT_PERIOD flags to update the data by using this method to request the data: requestPeriodicUpdateFromSim().<p/>

 See the ClientDataAreaVariable class documentation for more details.

 A ClientDataAreaVariable requires unique IDs for the data area, the data definition and the request.
 These IDs are used to identify the data definition and the data received from the sim.
-Make sure these IDs are unique within the gauge.

-Use the DataManager to create these variables, and it will automatically assign unique IDs.
+The DataManager will create these variables, and it will automatically assign unique IDs.

 Also see:
 - [MSFS SDK Documentation: SimConnect_MapClientDataNameToID](https://docs.flightsimulator.com/html/Programming_Tools/SimConnect/API_Reference/Events_And_Data/SimConnect_MapClientDataNameToID.htm)

 #### StreamingClientDataAreaVariable

-TODO
+The StreamingClientDataAreaVariable class is a special variant of the ClientDataAreaVariable class which allows to send and receive data larger than the maximum size of a single SimConnect client data area chunk of 8192 bytes.

+The data is split into chunks of a fixed size (default 8192 bytes) and sent and received in chunks.

+The data is stored in a vector of T, which is resized to the number of bytes expected to be received.

+Before receiving data the reserve() method must be called to reset the data and set the number of bytes to be received.

-#### Event
+#### ClientEvent
-The Event class is a  wrapper around the SimConnect event API.
-It allows to map client events to sim events via registering the clients event id with the sim.

-An event can be triggered (send to the sim) or registered with the sim to receive events from the sim.
-Callbacks can be added to the Event object to handle the events.

-For details see the Event class documentation.
+The ClientEvent class represents a client event which can be used to:<br/>
+- create a custom event (between simconnect clients)
+- be mapped to a sim event
+- be mapped to a system event

+ A ClientEvent has a unique id and a name.
+The name can be used to map the event to a sim event or to create a custom event.

+ Custom events must have a name that contains a period (e.g. "Custom.Event") to the sim recognizes it as a custom event.

+ To map to sim events the name must be identical to the name of the sim event otherwise there will be a SimConnect exception that the event is unknown.

+ If the ClientEvent is intended to be used as a system event then it must be constructed with the registerToSim parameter set to false.
+This will prevent the event from being registered to the sim.

+ See constructor documentation for more details.

 #### Input Event
 Input events can be added and mapped to an Event instance to be triggered by the